An illustration of scales, representing software integration.

 • Depth: How much can the integration platform do?
 Can it sync just about any type of data available in a single tool or just a few fields?
 Does it push data in one direction or both?

-No point of the triangle is necessarily better than another; it all depends on your needs.
 Some teams need an easy integration that everyone can set up and use, while others will want something that can only be deployed by an IT department but creates a true seamlessness between tools.

 To help you determine the kind of integration that suits your organization, you’ll find a breakdown some of the most popular categories below, along with their advantages and disadvantages.
-Finally, you’ll get an idea of where they fall on the integration triangle.

-Native (or built-in) integration
+Native (or built-in) software integration

 Most software tools you’re using already have built-in integrations that let you pair them with data sources that naturally complement them.
-There’s no consistency around how deep these integrations are, since they’re all built by different teams for completely different purposes.
+There’s no consistency around how deep these integrations are since they’re all built by different teams for completely different purposes.

 The only thing they all have in common?
 You can use them from your tool without too much setup time.
 Sometimes it’s just a matter of hitting a few buttons and giving your credentials for the tool you want to integrate with.
 Even when there’s a bit more setup required, you’ll rarely need any technical skills.
+If you don’t have any data integration capability in your tool stack, this is a good place to start.

 Advantages